 On 28th of September, we detected a new infection, going by the same name of Shark ransomware.
 However, we do not think that this latter variant has anything to do with the older sample as they are completely different.
 The new version appends .SHARK extension, which explains its name.
 In addition to this, it is a normal ransomware, and not a RaaS.
 Despite the shared name, they have very little in common.

 Shark file-encrypting virus can be spread via the worn paths of other ransomware trojans.
 The victims can receive suspicious spam e-mails masquerading as official letters from such institutions as customs, the representatives of law enforcement or from unknown entities.
 These spam e-mails typically contain infected links or attachments.
 Once the victim gets tangled in the web and clicks on the links or on the executable files attached, the payload of the ransomware is installed on the computer’s system and the malicious program starts running.

 How to Decrypt Files Encrypted by Shark Ransomware?

 Shark crypto malware is under thorough analysis at the present moment.
 Unfortunately, the community of cyber security researchers cannot offer any solutions for the victims affected by this malignant cyber threat yet.
 At this moment, the affected users can use their backup or Shadow Volume Copies.
 There is also an option to retrieve one’s data by applying data recovery software such as the products of Kaspersky Lab, R-Studio, PhotoRec or Recuva.
 However, the first action the user must undertake after having been infected with Shark virus is to image the damaged drive and, most importantly, to remove the malware.
-For the latter purpose, employ automatic malware removal software – Reimage or Spyhunter – to effectively and permanently eliminate this virus.
+For the latter purpose, employ automatic malware removal software – Spyhunter – to effectively and permanently eliminate this virus.
 These security tools will protect your computer’s system in the future.
 The manual removal instructions for the deletion of Shark ransomware are provided below.